 © Black Sheep Bistro

 Wander the pretty streets of Panjim and, if luck is on your side, you’ll stumble upon the exceptional Black Sheep Bistro.
-A highlight amongst Goa’s new crop of high-style eateries, the restaurant is a destination for its adventurous Indian-meets-Western menu, as well as its impressive cocktail list.
+A highlight amongst the new crop of high-style eateries in Goa, the restaurant is a destination for its adventurous Indian-meets-Western menu, as well as its impressive cocktail list.

 12. Britannia & Company, Mumbai